Iceland introduces restrictions after UK variant is detected - WTMJ

 “We need to hit the brake,” Prime Minister Katrin Jakobsdottir said Thursday.

 Iceland has had just 5,384 cases and 29 deaths from COVID-19, according to official figures.
-But in the past week, six people were infected with the British variant, which authorities say is more transmissible.
+But in the past week, six people were infected with the British variant, which authorities say is more transmissible among young people.

 “This variant seems to spread faster among children than we have previously experienced,” the prime minister added, referring to recent reported cases in schools in the capital Reykjavík.
 A student and a teacher at a Reykjavik school were among the six people diagnosed with the British variant.